Campus Improvement Plan

 Evaluation Data Sources: Discipline Data Dashboard, Review effectiveness of Behavior Intervention Plans

-Strategy 1: Hornet Camp safety lessons in August and January will set expectations that will allow staff and students to maintain strong safety procedures and expectations.
+Strategy 1: Hornet Camp safety lessons in August and January will set expectations that will allow staff and students to maintain strong safety procedures and create a safe and positive environment for students and staff.

 Staff Responsible for Monitoring: Counselor